Chirag-ahir/JAVA-All-Basic/README.md

 What is Session Management ?<br>
 Session management refers to the process of securely handling multiple requests to a web-based application or service from a single user or entity.

+What is Spring Framework ?<br>
+The Spring Framework is an application framework and inversion of control container for the Java platform.